MahnazHabibi/Drug-repurposing/Read_me.txt

 Each row refers a human protein that interact with proteins of virus.
 =============
-Please organize your input#4 file in the following format:
+Please prepare your input#4 file in the following format:

 Biological_Process,protein#1,protein#2,protein#3,
 ---